foxws/foxws/resources/markdown/projects/wireuse.md

 ## Can I combine WireUse with other packages?

-In most cases, yes!<br>
-It can be used as an extension in your own projects, and also when developing packages.
+It may be used as an package in your own projects, and on package development.

-Keep in mind packages like [Filament](https://filamentphp.com/) implement their own route logic, set of utilities and components.<br>
+Special note on [Filament](https://filamentphp.com/) as it implements a lot of own logic.
 This means some features of WireUse may not usable in Filament.